kanishk307/Drum-simulator/README.md

 # Drum Simulator

-This is a basic drum simulator using HTML CSS and JS
+Drum simulator using HTML CSS and JS.
+Based on click / keypress events.